-- In just 17 months under his leadership as Head Coach, the Rwanda National team have achieved a number of performance milestones - in a number of cases exceeding or setting new benchmarks for Rwandan football.
+- In just 17 months under his leadership as Head Coach, the Rwanda National team achieved a number of performance milestones - in a number of cases exceeding or setting new benchmarks for Rwandan football (see information further below).

 CAF Nations Cup (AFCON):

-- At time of writing Rwanda are 2nd in Group H (with 6 points) behind group winners Ghana with 1 game left to play.
+- At time of the termination of Coach McKinstry's contract, Rwanda were 2nd in Group H (with 6 points) behind group winners Ghana with 1 game left to play.

-- Not only is this exceeding their Group H seeding (they were drawn as 3rd seeds in the group), but current performance under his leadership matches or exceeds that achieved in ALL of Rwanda's past AFCON final qualification phases with the exception of 2004 (when Rwanda qualified with 7 points).
+- Not only was this exceeding their Group H seeding (they were drawn as 3rd seeds in the group), but performance under his leadership matched or exceeded that achieved in ALL of Rwanda's past AFCON final qualification phases with the exception of 2004 (when Rwanda qualified with 7 points).

-- As part of this AFCON qualifying group, Rwanda, under his leadership have established new benchmarks.
-They have:
+- In their AFCON qualifying group, Rwanda, under his leadership established new benchmarks.
+They:

 • recorded their first competitive away victory, after four years without a competitive away win (1-0 vs. Mozambique); and